Pathak-Lab/Piezo1-tdTomato-Trajectory-Analysis/get_trajectories/README.md

 - Prepare a list of JSON file names without extension as a text file (e.g. JSONs from different experimental sessions).
 - Run `getTrajs.R` at the command line as indicated in the scripts comments
+  - A minimum trajectory length cutoff is required by the script